Household Hazardous Waste

 All types (except alkaline batteries, which are not hazardous; please dispose of those in your trash)

-- Propane - Five-gallon (BBQ size) and disposable one-gallon camping style tanks
+- Propane – Twenty-pound (BBQ size) refillable tanks and one-time use, one-pound camping style canisters

 Products Containing Mercury